psbleep/pod-store/README.md

 # pod-store

-`pod-store` is a CLI podcast tracker inspired by [pass](https://www.passwordstore.org/), "the standard unix password manager."
+`pod-store` is an encrypted CLI podcast tracker that syncs across devices using `git`.
+Inspired by [pass](https://www.passwordstore.org/), "the standard unix password manager."

-The state of your podcasts is tracked in a JSON-structured file that is synced across devices using `git`.
+The state of your podcasts and episodes is tracked in a JSON-structured store file. [git](https://git-scm.com/) is used to share that store file between devices.
+[GPG](https://gnupg.org/) keys encrypt the store file for security.

-Optionally, you can encrypt this podcast store file using [GPG](https://gnupg.org/) keys for security.
+Synchronization and encryption features are optional. `pod-store` can be used as an unecrypted CLI podcast tracker for a single device.

 This is a very young/alpha-stage project.
 Use at your own risk, of course.